From Roger S. Conrad

 Keeping steady, however, has enabled me to weather the setbacks while staying in position to profit from better times that inevitably came.
 And that’s ultimately the reason why Hulbert Financial Digest rated me number one for 10-year risk adjusted total return in April 2013.

 That’s a period that included the Financial Crisis of 2007-09 and I’m very proud of it.
 But it was time to leave my labor of love for 24 years, Utility Forecaster, to join my partners at Capitalist Times and to launch Conrad’s Utility Investor.

-As far as performance, the five plus years from 2013-2019 have been generally a much tougher slog for essential services and income investing in general than the prior 10.
+As far as performance, the now six plus years from 2013-2019 have been a much more up and down period for essential services and income investing in general than the prior 10.
 Nonetheless, what I’ve provided in our three portfolios has been generally in line with the average annual return of 13.1% I delivered for readers on average from 1989 though mid-2013, as my graph of rolling total returns shows:

 Who I Am